davidvandebunte/davidvandebunte.gitlab.io/jb/tar/notes/update-dependencies.md

 # Test

 A library or package is upgraded to a newer version.
+Said another way, you "rebase" your code (or logic, in general) onto a newer version of a library or package and all the tests you are currently monitoring still pass.

 An upgrade is often triggered by the desire for an upgrade in a single library or package, even if in the end it is often necessary to update a set of libraries at a time to find a new working